brieucdegoussencourt/brieucdegoussencourt/README.md

 - 🌱 Currently learning @ beCode to become a Full Stack Developer

-- 💞️ I’m looking to collaborate on meaningfull projects related to energy efficiency and sustainable development.
+- 💞️ I’m looking to collaborate on meaningfull projects related to sustainable development.

 - ⚡ Fun fact: As Arnold Schwarzenegger once said, if you have a plan B it means you're not dedicated enough to plan A.